Participants in a Kaiser Permanente trial also improved key diabetes-related health metrics

 GLOW was built on previous trials from the same research team, including the Gestational Diabetes Effects on Moms (GEM) trial, showing that telemedicine was effective in reducing gestational weight gain, postpartum weight retention, and the proportion of neonates that were large for their gestational age.
 Results of GEM were published in Diabetes Care in 2016 and 2018.

 The research team is carrying out follow-on work testing a mobile phone app as a method to coach at-risk pregnant women with overweight and obesity to avoid excess weight gain.

-Providing women with ongoing guidance on lifestyle changes towards healthy weight creates tremendous benefits to both the patient and the health care system, said Kari Carlson, MD, director of regional women’s health Kaiser Permanente Northern California and The Permanente Medical Group.
+Providing women with ongoing guidance on lifestyle changes towards healthy weight creates tremendous benefits to both the patient and the health care system.
 “By having regular, personal, and more convenient follow-up, a woman is more likely to be successful and feel supported while needing fewer office visits.”

 The GLOW trial was funded by a grant from the Eunice Kennedy Shriver National Institute of Child Health and Human Development.

 Coauthors included Charles P. Quesenberry, PhD, Ai-Lin Tsai, MS, Juanran Feng, MS, and Maren Galarce, MPH, of the Division of Research; Susan D. Brown, PhD and Samantha F. Ehrlich, PhD, adjunct investigators with the Division of Research; Santica Marcovina, PhD, of the University of Washington; and Patrick Catalano, MD, of the Mother Infant Research Institute at Tufts Medical Center.